PEPPERMINT BARK GRANOLA!!! Are you freaking out? I’m freaking out!

 - Once the oats are coated with chocolatey deliciousness, use your spatula to pour the granola onto your parchment-paper lined baking pan.
-If you want large chunks of granola (the best!) flatten the mixture into an even layer with your spatula, adding pressure so the granola is nice and compact.
+If you want large chunks of granola (the best!) fatten the mixture into an even layer with your spatula, adding pressure so the granola is nice and compact.
 Layer it so that you can’t see any parchment paper under the granola.

 - Once you remove your granola from the oven, top with 3/4 cup dark chocolate chips (I won’t tell if you go cuckoo for cocoa puffs and add more) and chopped pecans while it’s still hot.